umd-cmsc330/cmsc330summer22/p1/README.md

 Maze File Format
 ------------------
 Mazes are defined in text files according to the format we describe next, which we will refer to as the *simple maze data file format*.
 The maze.rb we have provided includes a parser for files in this format.
-In the last part of the project, you will have to write a parser for files in a different format.

 The maze data files have a relatively simple structure.
 Here's an example (the ellipsis ... is not part of the file, but indicates the continuation of the cell specifications.)
 ```text